-Two important management issues currently under review are mycobacteriosis (a bacterial disease found in striped bass in the Chesapeake Bay and beyond) and illegal harvest (poaching).
-Scientists are uncertain about the effect of mycobacteriosis on the striped bass population and continue research to better understand the disease, predator-prey relationships, and water quality issues affecting Chesapeake Bay striped bass.
+Scientists and managers are currently reviewing two important management issues—mycobacteriosis (a bacterial disease found in striped bass in the Chesapeake Bay and beyond) and illegal harvest (poaching).
+Scientists are uncertain about the effect of mycobacteriosis on the coastal striped bass population and continue research to better understand the disease, predator-prey relationships, and water quality issues affecting Chesapeake Bay striped bass.
 Managers and enforcement officers continue to combat poaching of striped bass.
-Recent fines in the Chesapeake Bay totaled over $1.6 million and were levied against 19 individuals and three corporations for more than 1 million pounds of illegally harvested striped bass.
-The Atlantic Marine Fisheries Commission will conduct a benchmark stock assessment for striped bass in 2013, taking a fresh look at all stock assessment models, available data, and new information on discarding, poaching, and disease.

 - Greater amberjack